Short and Concise Class 8 Sound Notes

 - The waveform of Music is- Irregular, harsh, discontinuous, and non-periodic.

-It is the presence of lots of noises around us or in the environment that make us uncomfortable or causes discomfort to our ears.
+It is the presence of lots of noises around us or in the environment that make us uncomfortable or cause discomfort to our ears.

 Causes Noise Pollution